By Melinda Newman

-The Resort: As New England's first integrated luxury resorts, MGM Springfield covers three city blocks in the heart of Springfield, Massachusetts and combines new construction with revised historic buildings, offering more than 125,000 square feet of gaming space, a 250-room boutique hotel on Main Street, spa, diverse retail, and inspired dining headlined by award-winning Chef Michael Mina's Cal Mare.
+The Resort: As New England's first integrated luxury resorts, MGM Springfield covers three city blocks in the heart of Springfield, Massachusetts and combines new construction with revised historic buildings.
+This 250-room boutique hotel on Main Street features over 125,000 square feet of gaming space, spa, diverse retail, and exceptional dining featuring The Chandler Steakhouse and award-winning Chef Michael Mina's Cal Mare.

 MGM National Harbor

 THE TOWN: As the capital of the United States, Washington, D.C. serves as the pulse of the nation.
 The city’s fast-paced, international flair blends seamlessly with the stately monuments that stand guard over the city, from the Lincoln and Jefferson Memorials to the Washington Monument and the White House.